ciubotaru/share-on-diaspora/README.md

 # Screenshots
-1. The "Share on D*" button under the default "Hello World" post in "Twenty Thirteen" theme.
+1. The "Share on D*" button under the default "Hello World" post in "Twenty Fifteen" theme.
 ![](https://github.com/ciubotaru/share-on-diaspora/blob/master/assets/screenshot-1.png?raw=true)
 2. Choose a Diaspora pod from the list or type it in the text field.
 ![](https://github.com/ciubotaru/share-on-diaspora/blob/master/assets/screenshot-2.png?raw=true)